 I write the year on the back with a permanent marker so we can remember that night before Christmas box moment year after year when we hang them on the tree.

 - Hot cocoa – I either include packets of ready to make cocoa or a jar of homemade hot chocolate mix to scoop out….a small bag of marshmallows can be included too.

-Other times it’s a classic Christmas movie that I remember as a child and want to share it with them….musicals are our favorite!
+Other times it’s a classic Christmas movie I remember as a child and want to share it with them.
+Musicals are our favorite!

 Finding things your children will love is key.
-Of course each child is different and your night before Christmas box will evolve over the years as they get older, but seriously….who doesn’t love footed jammies??!!
+Of course each child is different and your night before Christmas box will evolve over the years as they get older, but seriously.
+Who doesn’t love footed jammies??!!

 - Find a box large enough to fit all your items.

 - Pack it all in and wrap it with holiday paper.